Château d'Azay-le-RideauChâteau d'Azay-le-Rideau

 Renaissance castles Jewels of the Loire Valley

 Welcome to the Loire Valley, where we’re not just talking about châteaux, but masterpieces.
-Here, every stone tells the story of the French Renaissance and the grandiose visions of the sovereigns.
-As you explore these buildings, wonders such as Chenonceau or Azay-le-Rideau, and so many others on the banks of the Loire, walk in the footsteps of François 1er and Léonard de Vinci, and discover how the Châteaux of the Renaissance became an embodiment of French art and refinement.
+Here, every stone tells the story of the French Renaissance and the grandiose visions of its sovereigns.
+As you explore these buildings, marvels such as Chenonceau and Azay-le-Rideau, follow in the footsteps of Francis I and Leonardo da Vinci, and discover how Renaissance châteaux became the epitome of French art and refinement.

-How do you recognise the characteristics of a Renaissance castle in architecture?
+How can you recognise the architectural features of a Renaissance château?

-What distinguishes a Renaissance castle?
+What distinguishes a Renaissance château?

-First of all, the style!
-Instead of defensive walls, we discover small windows harmoniously arranged, open and airy galleries, and decorations of incredible finesse.
-The famous Cour du Belvédère, found in many châteaux, offers a breathtaking view of the gardens designed as veritable outdoor living rooms.
-Sculptures adorn every corner, blending mythology and nature.
+First and foremost, the style!
+Instead of defensive walls, there are small, harmoniously arranged windows, open, airy galleries and incredibly fine decorations.
+They offer uninterrupted views over the gardens, which have been designed as veritable outdoor living rooms.
+Sculptures adorn every corner, combining mythology and nature.
 Here, architecture serves both the useful and the pleasurable.
 You’ll also recognise these châteaux by their slender roofs, mullioned windows and abundant decorations that invite contemplation.

 Touraine, land of renaissance(s)!